MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

 - User-friendly chat interface
 - Backend engine powered by OpenAI API
-- Tool usage support for Python interpreter and search engine and RAG
+- Tool usage support for Python interpreter and search engine
+- RAG (Retrieval-Augmented Generation) support
+- Calendar integration with event management and reminders

+## Calendar Features

+- Set up events: The assistant can create new calendar events based on user requests.
+- Reminders: The system can remind users of upcoming events.
+- Display upcoming events: The web interface shows events for the next 7 days.
+- Update calendar: The calendar automatically refreshes after each chat interaction.

 ## Requirements